KatamariJr/gorm.io/pages/docs/models.md

 ## Conventions

-GORM prefer convention over configuration, by default, GORM uses `ID` as primary key, pluralize struct name to `snake_cases` as table name, `snake_case` as column name, and uses `CreatedAt`, `UpdatedAt` to track creating/updating time
+GORM prefers convetion to configuration, by default, GORM uses `ID` as primary key, pluralize struct name to `snake_cases` as table name, `snake_case` as column name, and uses `CreatedAt`, `UpdatedAt` to track creating/updating time

 If you follow the conventions adopted by GORM, you'll need to write very little configuration/code, If convention doesn't match your requirements, [GORM allows you to configure them](conventions.html)